zimmski/tirion/README.md

 If a limit is set and exceeded, the running process and all its child processes will be killed by sending the <code>SIGKILL</code> signal to their process group id.
 This implies that all child processes must inherit and not modify the given parent process group id which is set by initializing the Tirion client object.
 As described by [this article](http://coldattic.info/shvedsky/pro/blogs/a-foo-walks-into-a-bar/posts/40) this method can be incomplete in some cases but efficient enough for Tirion's purpose.

 The Tirion server has two big tasks.
 One task is receiving and saving data of runs from many agents.
-The other is sending this data to clients who want to analyse and display it.
+The other is sending this data to clients who want to analyze and display it.
 For portability reasons and easier integration the server uses HTTP as its protocol with JSON for marshaling complex data structures.
 The configurable backend of the server is used to save run data permanently for instance into a database.

 ## How to build Tirion?